anoopsarkar/decipherment-class/hw1.md

     5 FINAL 06S Giants/Patriots A -0.778657762454
     corpus likelihood -249.945083149

+The Voynich data looks like this:

+    15201B 4CPC89/ZC89/4OPOE/O8AE/SAE/8AD/4OBZC89/4OPC89/4OPC89/4OFC89/8AE-
+    15202B CEZC89/4OEZCC89/49RS2/98CC89/OFC89/EZC89/SR/Z8AE/SC89/4OEF9-
+    15203B 4/FCCC9/ZC89/4OFCC89/4O89FC9/4OFC89/2ZCC89/PA3/ZCOE/PCC89/9R9-
+    15204B 8SCOE/FZC9/4OESZ9/SCOE/OESC89/OES2/OEZCC89/4OFC89/SC89-
+    15205B PSC8AR/AEAN/SCX9/2AE/ZC89/4OFAE/SC89/4OFC89/4OE/ZC89/EOE-

-And the output on the Voynich data should look similar.
+Ignore the first column, the rest of the line has ``words'' separated by `/`.
+Your output on the Voynich data should look the same as the output on `example-data.txt`.

 ### Hidden Markov Models <span class="text-muted">optional</span>

-Use a two-state Hidden Markov model to model words in the Voynich data: `voynich.txt`.
+Use a two-state Hidden Markov model to model words in the Voynich
+data: `voynich.txt`.
 After EM training compute the $$\arg\max$$ over the data, essentially tagging the data using the two-state HMM.
 See if you can replicate the famous Currier result about evidence of "two hands" in Voynich.
 You can use a suitable HMM package.
 You do not have to implement it yourself.

 Ground Rules
 ------------